 - Piaget’s Theory of Cognitive Development including concepts of assimilation and accommodation.

 - Related: We covered Piagets Theory of Cognitive Development For A-level Psychology here.

 Jean Piaget developed his stage theory of cognitive development proposing that schemas were key to cognitive development and developed as a child grew.

 Piaget saw cognitive development as a result of two influences which were maturation and the environment.

-Schemas were defined by Piaget as blocks of knowledge which develop in response to our experiences from the world.
+Schemas were defined by Piaget as blocks of knowledge that develop in response to our experiences from the world.

 A child may initially try to understand new information in terms of their already existing knowledge about the world.

-A baby that is given a new toy may initially try to grasp it or suck is in the same way as their rattle.
+A baby that is given a new toy may initially try to grasp it or suck it in the same way as their rattle.